linas/fractal/README.md

   well, that would be wrong.
 You will get caught, sooner or later.
   The stuff here is a historical record, and is here for your entertainment.
 It's not here for theft.

+- [**tools**](tools) -- A collection of numeric libraries to support the various experiments.
+Includes implementations of various number-theorietic functions, such as computing divisors, finding primes, working with continued fractions.
+Also includes some basic image manipulation code.
+Much of this code was written in the 1990's and 2000's, long before python existed, long before math libraries were available, and long before you could just download code to do image processing.
+Forget finding number-theory functions.
+Some or much of what is here can now be found in standard libraries (but with a different API).
+The code in the experiments directory makes very heavy use of the code here.